IshanCornick/cspwork/index.md

 My second problems was with when I forked the wrong directory.
 After talking to a helper I realized this was a problem and I instead made a copy to fix this.

 My third and finally problem was that my website wasn't big enough to hold all my code and writing.
+I realized the problem was my game that was messing with the sizing.
+I fixed this by instead using a calculator.

 ## Calculator